influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/administration/managing-security.md

 ## Chronograf security

-Chronograf provides two mechanisms for enhancing the secruity of your applications:
+Chronograf includes two mechanisms for enhancing the secruity of your applications:

 * JWT with OAuth 2.0
 * HTTPS and TLS (Transport Layer Security)